uuk0/BugGame/README.md

 There should be obvious bugs, and also QOL bugs, but also hard-to-find bugs, to give the user a lot more abilities.

-We need a disclaimer everywhere that most non-breaking bugs are intended as they are.